subatomicdev/binancebeast/README.md

 ### Linking
-The build script create a release static library.
 To link from your app:

 * Add `binancebeast/lib/Release` and `binancebeast/lib/Debug` to link directories
 * Add `-lbinancebeast` to target link libraries